dhis2/dhis2-docs/src/commonmark/en/content/android/android-event-capture-app.md

 The *frequency of automatic synchronization attemps* can be set form the drop-down, where options range from one minute to one day.
-This affects the battery usage and bandwith consumption.
+This affects the battery usage and bandwidth consumption.
 The default of one hour is a sensible choice.

 The *log out* button will log you out of the app, and request you to enter the login information again.
 You are not intended to log out of the application between each session.
-This is mostly useful when you want to log into another DHIS 2 online instance.
+This is mostly useful when you want to log into another DHIS2 online instance.